ivanscorral/CityTransportGuide/README.md

 - Ivan Sanchez

+## Contributing

+No contributions will be merged and will be automatically denied as this is a personal project.
+However, feel free to fork the project making sure to respect the terms detailed in the `LICENSE.md`

+## Authors

+- Ivan Sanchez

 ## License

 This project is licensed under the **MIT License** - see the `LICENSE.md` file for details.